grafana/loki/docs/sources/architecture/distributor.md

 ## Where does it live?

-The distributor is the first component on Loki's write path.
+The distributor is the first component on Loki's write path downstream from any gateways providing auth or load balancing.
 It's responsible for validating, preprocessing, and applying a subset of rate limiting to incoming data before sending it to the ingester component.
+It is important that a load balancer sits in front of the distributor in order to properly balance traffic to them.

 ## What does it do?